bketelsen/storyblog/content/posts/win-the-dev-box.md

 In a discussion with [Rob Conery](https://twitter.com/robconery) I made the bold statement that with the addition of the [Windows Subsystem for Linux 2(WSL2)](https://docs.microsoft.com/en-us/windows/wsl/wsl2-about) there were no blockers for the average Open Source developer to use Windows as a daily driver.

-To put my money where my mouth is, I've purchased a [Surface Laptop 3](https://www.microsoft.com/en-us/surface/business/surface-laptop-3), and I'm going to use it as my daily workhorse for the next 30 days.
+To put my money where my mouth is, I've (personally) purchased a [Surface Laptop 3](https://www.microsoft.com/en-us/surface/business/surface-laptop-3), and I'm going to use it as my daily workhorse for the next 30 days.
 We'll call it the #30DayWSLChallenge.

 Find other articles in this series [with this link](/tags/30daywslchallenge/).